Street art is everywhere in Buffalo NY and appears in every style – mixed media, collage, paint, spray paint – it takes many shapes and forms.

 Global Voices by Augustina Droze (pictured above)

 When on Grant Street you have to visit the coffee shop on the corner Sweetness 7 Cafe.
-If you happen to see a warm, loving, blond woman that’s handing out hugs to everyone she meets – that’s Prish Moran the owner.
+If you happen to see a warm, loving, blond woman that’s handing out hugs to everyone she meets – that’s Prish Moran, the owner.
 Prish is a powerhouse on Grant Street and is actively working to breathe new life into the neighbourhood.
-We went on a tour with her through town, and true to form – everyone knew her and she hugged everyone she met.
-The atmosphere inside the coffee shop is casual and relaxed the food is tasty and fresh and the wi-fi is strong!
+We went on a tour with her through town, and true to form – everyone knew her, and she hugged everyone she met.
+The atmosphere inside the coffee shop is casual and relaxed the food is tasty and fresh, and the wi-fi is reliable!